fiqus/fiqus-web-front/src/content/posts/en/spark-structured-streaming-en.md

 For a project we had to make metrics over the last 24 hours period reading incoming log lines, sum the new ones and discarding the old ones and outputting the metrics every ~5 minutes.
-For solving this problem we used **Structure Streaming** running on an AWS EMR Cluster.
+For solving this problem we used **Structured Streaming** running on an AWS EMR Cluster.

 ![image](../images/so-apache-spark-in-theory-enough-show-me-the-code.jpeg)